makinacorpus/drupal-ucms/docs/getting-started.rst

 Configure Calista
 -----------------

-Calista provides an adminstration dashboard to µCMS.
+`Calista <https://github.com/makinacorpus/drupal-calista>`_ is used here to provide an nice adminstration dashboard to µCMS.

-Add following variable to your ``settings.php`` file :
+Calista need the following variables in your ``settings.php`` file to be able to work :

 .. code-block:: php